 Coffee is the life blood that fuels my family adventures.
 I shudder to think what my morning would look like without a cup or (if I’m being totally honest) a pot of coffee to help me start the day.
-This site is filled with camping recipes and meal ideas, but one question I’ve never answered is “How Do You Make Coffee When You’re Camping?
+This site is filled with camping recipes and meal ideas, but one question I’ve never answered is “How Do You Make Camp Coffee When You’re Camping?
 Just like at home, there are so many ways to brew coffee outdoors and they all start with the equipment.
+Let me share with you a few different ways to brew coffee and explain the equipment you can use from a camping coffee percolator and camping coffee maker to individual pour over options.
+Here are 7 different ways to make a great cup of camp coffee outdoors.

 Disclosure: There are affiliate links below if you are ready to make a great cup of coffee on your next camping trip.
 These links help pay for our coffee that keeps us turning out adventures week after week.
 I’ll only recommend and share products that I use and love myself.
 GSI Outdoors sent over samples of their products for us to try and review.
 All opinions are our own and not-compensated.
 Ready for that great cup of coffee?

-When you ask how do you make coffee, this is it what comes to mind.
-A percolator is the classic method and a very popular choice.
+When you ask “How do you make camp coffee?”, this is it what comes to mind.
+A camping coffee percolator is the classic method and a very popular choice.
 Coffee is brewed as water boils and is pushed up through the filter.
 As long as the water is boiling, you’re making coffee.

 - Add 1 Tablespoon of coarse coffee grounds per 8 ounces of water into the grounds basket and insert into the percolator.